TwoBitCliff/Football-Manager-App/README.md

 ### User Stories

 * Returning and Frequent Visitor Goals
+    1. As a Returning or Frequent Visitor, I want to be able to easily sign in and log out.
-    1. As a Returning or Frequent Visitor, I want to be able to sign in, log out and navigate the site.
+    1. As a Returning or Frequent Visitor, I want to be able to easily navigate the site.
     1. As a Returning or Frequent Visitor, I want to be able to easily manage my players, and compare their stats.
     1. As a Returning or Frequent Visitor, I want to see all upcoming fixtuers, previous results and have the ability to edit them.

 * Site Owner Goals
 1. The Site Owner's goal is ease admin for football managers.
 1. The Site Owner's goal is to use this app for his own team.